invictus125/item-info-service/README.md

 - Integrate response cache
 - Test pre-release comprised of the completed pieces
 - Build and commit executables for Windows and MacOS
+- Change Artifactory paths in package-lock to global NPM registry
 - Update docs
 - Release